-An important step in the LDS Mission Call Process, and one that is the focus of much anticipation for the future missionary as well as family and friends, is receiving the mission call letter.
+An important step in the Mission Call Process, and one that is the focus of much anticipation for the future missionary as well as family and friends, is receiving the mission call letter.
 After you’ve fill out your mission papers and submitted the application, it is a very anxious few weeks that you have to wait before finding out where you have been called to serve.
-And while those few weeks may seem like an eternity, eventually that envelope will arrive from church headquarters.
+And while those few weeks may seem like an eternity, eventually that envelope (or email) will arrive from church headquarters.

 Some of you will choose to open the mission call packet in private, in your bedroom, or perhaps you’ll get away to somewhere in nature.
 Many of you will gather around with your close family, and others will open the packet in the presence of a large number of family and friends.
 Many will even have a virtual gathering, over the phone or using video conferencing, as they open their mission call packet.
 However you choose to do it, opening and reading your mission call letter will bring many feelings: spiritual confirmations, excitement, and tears of joy.